-Six widely-used metrics are used to quantitatively evaluate the performance of the proposed model: precision-recall (PR) curves, F-measure curves, the receiver operating characteristic (ROC) curve, area under the ROC curve (AUC), Fmeasure scores (F{β}) and mean absolute error (MAE) scores.
-As an overall performance measurement, the F-measure is defined as:
+Six widely-used metrics are used to quantitatively evaluate the performance of the proposed model: precision-recall (PR) curves, F-measure curves, the receiver operating characteristic (ROC) curve, area under the ROC curve (AUC), F-measure scores (F{β}) and mean absolute error (MAE) scores.
+As an overall performance measurement, the F-measure is defined as where β^2 is set to 0.3 to emphasize precision.
+As neither precision nor recall measure evaluate the true negative saliency assignments, we also use the mean absolute error as a complementary.
+The MAE score calculates the average difference between the detected defocus blur map B and the ground truth G, it is computed as where H and W are the height and width of the input image, respectively.

-$$F{\beta} = \frac{\left(1 + \beta^2\right) \cdot precision \cdot recall}{\beta^2 \cdot precision + recall},\tag{11}$$ where β^2 is set to 0.3 to emphasize precision.
-As neither precision nor recall measure evaluate the true negative saliency assignments, we also use the mean absolute error (MAE) as a complementary.
-The MAE score calculates the average difference between the detected defocus blur map B and the ground truth G, it is computed as:
+$$F{\beta} = \frac{(1+\beta^2) \cdot precision \cdot recall}{\beta^2 \cdot precision + recall},$$ (11)

-$$MAE = \frac{1}{W \times H} \sum{x=1}^{W} \sum{y=1}^{H} |\mathbf{B}(x, y) - \mathbf{G}(x, y)|, \qquad (12)$$ where H and W are the height and width of the input image, respectively.
+$$MAE = \frac{1}{W \times H} \sum{x=1}^{W} \sum{y=1}^{H} |\mathbf{B}(x, y) - \mathbf{G}(x, y)|,$$ (12)

-4.3 Comparison with the state-of-the-art methods
+4.3 Comparison With the State-of-the-Art Methods

-We compare our method against other 11 state-of-the-art algorithms, including 5 deep learning-based methods, i.e., multi-scale deep and hand-crafted features for defocus estimation (DHDE) [25], multi-stream bottom-top-bottom fully convolutional network (BTBNet) [56], deep blur mapping via exploiting high-Level semantics (DBM) [20], defocus map estimation using domain adaptation (DMENet) [15] and our previous DeFusionNet without CAM and FAM (CVPR19) [40], and 6 classic defocus blur detection methods, including just noticeable defocus blur detection (JNB) [30], discriminative blur detection features (DBDF) [29], spectral and spatial approach (SS) [39], local binary patterns (LBP) [46], classifying discriminative features (KSFV) [24] and high-frequency multi-scale fusion and sort transform of gradient magnitudes (HiFST) [1].
+We compare our method against other 11 state-of-the-art algorithms, including 5 deep learning-based methods, i.e., multi-scale deep and hand-crafted features for defocus estimation (DHDE) [25], multi-stream bottom-top-bottom fully convolutional network [58], deep blur mapping via exploiting high-Level semantics (DBM) [20], defocus map estimation using domain adaptation (DMENet) [15] and our previous DeFusionNet without CAM and FAM (CVPR19) [42], and 6 classic defocus blur detection methods, including just noticeable defocus blur detection (JNB) [30], discriminative blur detection features (DBDF) [29], spectral and spatial approach (SS) [41], local binary patterns (LBP) [48], classifying discriminative features (KSFV) [24] and high-frequency multi-scale fusion and sort transform of gradient magnitudes (HiFST) [1].
 For all of these methods, we use the authors' original implementations with recommended parameters.

 Quantitative Comparison.
 Table 1 presents the compared results of MAE, F-measure and AUC scores.
 It is observed that our method consistently performs favorably against other methods on the three datasets, which indicates the superiority of our method over other ones.
-In Figure 8, Figure 9 and Figure 10, we plot the PR curves, F-measure curves and ROC curves of different methods on different datasets.
+In Figs. 8, 9 and 10, we plot the PR curves, F-measure curves and ROC curves of different methods on different datasets.
 From the results, we observe that our method also consistently outperforms other counterparts.

 Qualitative Comparison.
-Figure 11 shows a visual comparison of our method and other ones.
+Fig. 11 shows a visual comparison of our method and other ones.
 As can be seen, our method generates more accurate defocus blur maps when the input image contains in-focus smooth regions and background clutter.
-In addition, the boundaries of the infocus objects can be well preserved in our results.
-It should be noted that some previous deep neural network based methods such as DBM [20], DMENet [15] and BTBNet [56] can not obtain satisfactory results.
+In addition, the boundaries of the in-focus objects can be well preserved in our results.
+It should be noted that some previous deep neural network based methods such as DBM [20], DMENet [15] and BTBNet [58] can not obtain satisfactory results.
 Since both DBM and BTBNet rely heavily on high-level semantic information, there results loss a large amount of fine details of region boundaries.
 DMENet aims to estimate the defocus blur amount of different image regions, therefore, some in-focus regions are wrongly detected as slight blur regions.
 As to our DeFusionNet, both high-level semantic information and low-level details are fully captured.
 Therefore, we can obtain better results with complete blur regions.
-More visual comparison results can be found in the online project page 1
+More visual comparison results can be found in the online project page.1Running Efficiency.Since the coding languages (Matlab, Python and C++) and running platforms (CPU/GPU) are different among different methods, the directly running timing comparison makes little sense, we